 Katherine is often asked about using her services as a grant contractor versus hiring an in-house grant writer.
-It is beneficial for organizations to develop grant capabilities and she can assist in the process by providing virtual or onsite grant services.
+It is beneficial for organizations to develop grant capabilities and she can assist in the process by providing virtual and/or onsite comprehensive grant services as an independent contractor to start or improve grant plans, proposals, and results.
 Here’s a short list of reasons why more than 50 local and national organizations have hired Heart Resources, LLC.

 1. Your organization needs to attract grants from more funders.
 Katherine has a proven track record of finding open grant opportunities from many sources.
 She delivers comprehensive grant research reports with matching “best fit” funders.
 Katherine provides grant consulting to build a funding strategy that appeals to Pittsburgh area grant makers.